team-lunch-app/lunch-app/documentation/api/restaurants.md

 `POST /api/restaurants/`
 ------------------------
 *add*-endpoint.
 Creates a new restaurant from data provided.
+Requires authentication.

 ### Request
 Accepts a *restaurant* json-object, without ID and with `categories` replaced with an array of category IDs.